toucansites/website/contents/docs/[04]rendering/[05]engines/index.md

 ### API Output Example

-The following example demonstrates how to configure a pipeline for rendering content as an API response:
+The following example defines a pipeline that renders an array of posts as a JSON API endpoint:

 ```yaml
 id: api